BerndHagen/MemoInk-Personal-Diary-App/README.md

 ## **Copyright**

+While we're excited to share MemoInk with you, it's important to note the usage terms:

 By downloading and using **MemoInk**, you agree to be bound by the license terms.
 This license grants you a limited, non-transferable right to use the app for personal, non-commercial purposes.
 Modifying the app, sharing it, or using it in a commercial context is strictly prohibited without prior written consent from the Author.

 The Author reserves the right to terminate your license if these terms are violated.
 No warranties are provided with the app, and the Author is not liable for any damages arising from its use.
 You are solely responsible for ensuring your usage complies with all applicable laws.